EPFL-VILAB/MultiMAE/SETUP.md

 - **Semantic segmentation**: We use a [Mask2Former](https://bowenc0221.github.io/mask2former/) with a Swin-S backbone pre-trained on the [COCO](https://cocodataset.org/) dataset.
 You can find installation instructions and pre-trained weights for this model [**here**](https://github.com/facebookresearch/Mask2Former).

 For an example of how to use these networks for pseudo labeling, please take a look at our [**Colab notebook**](https://colab.research.google.com/github/EPFL-VILAB/MultiMAE/blob/main/MultiMAE_Demo.ipynb).

-:information_source: The MultiMAE pre-training strategy is flexible and can benefit from higher quality pseudo labels and ground truth data.
-So feel free to use different pseudo labeling networks and datasets than the ones we used!